 PRECAUTIONS: Before taking nitrofurantoin, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
-This medication should not be used if you have certain medical conditions.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+Talk to your pharmacist for more details.This medication should not be used if you have certain medical conditions.
 Before using this medicine, consult your doctor or pharmacist if you have: kidney disease (e.g., little or no urine output), a certain genetic condition (G-6-PD deficiency), a history of liver problems due to nitrofurantoin use in the past.Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, lung disease, numbness/tingling of the arms/legs, vitamin B deficiency, mineral imbalance, blood disorders (e.g., anemia), diabetes, persistent weakness due to long-term disease, certain eye disorders (e.g., optic neuritis).Kidney function declines as you grow older.
 This medication is removed by the kidneys.
-Therefore, elderly people may be at a greater risk for side effects while using this drug.During pregnancy, this medication should be used only when clearly needed.
+Therefore, older adults may be at a greater risk for side effects while using this drug, especially nerve, liver or lung problems (see Side Effects section).During pregnancy, this medication should be used only when clearly needed.
 It must not be used if you are near the end of your pregnancy (38-42 weeks), or at the time of labor and delivery.
 Doing so may cause a certain blood disorder (hemolytic anemia) in your baby.
 Discuss the risks and benefits with your doctor.This medication passes into breast milk and may have undesirable effects on nursing infants younger than 1 month old or those with a certain genetic condition (G-6-PD deficiency).
 Consult your doctor before breast-feeding.

 Report Problems to the Food and Drug Administration